“But to live outside the law, you must be honest.” Bob Dylan

 To describe what pornography is and what is socially acceptable has always been mixed up with money as money controls the world.

-A new Sotheby’s promotion mentioned a muse for the Italian photographer Paolo Roversi and suggested that said muse would be among those discussing the great photographer in this video.
+A new Sotheby’s promotion said a muse for the Italian photographer Paolo Roversi would be among those discussing the great photographer in this video.

 Turns out his muse is Natalia Vodianova, of whom Roversi has photographed many times.
 Too many times.
 See the photo below.

 “Soul of a Woman: A Journey through Art and Fashion.”
 So says Sothebys.

 Capturing the soul of a woman?
-I guess that’s one way to describe a fascination with young and naked and pretty women.
-As another website puts it, “Paolo Roversi is a photographer best known for his striking, intimate portraiture and classical visual language.”
+I don’t see much soul but I do see a lot of underage skin.
+Pretty, young, naked girls.
+A website, however, puts it, “Paolo Roversi is a photographer best known for his striking, intimate portraiture and classical visual language.”

-Reminds me of how Leonard Nimoy, Spock to most of us, developed a new profession in his later life as an “artistic nude photographer.”
+Reminds me how Leonard Nimoy, Spock to most of us, developed a new profession in his later life as an “artistic nude photographer.”
 I bet his wife was thrilled.
 And, no, Spock, you’re not fooling anyone.
 Especially your wife.

-The Sotheby’s video is mostly a mutual admiration society, with each person in the room congratulating each other on their genius.
-They all ignore the fact that photographs for auction look remarkably similar to those Jeffery Epstein must have had on his bedroom wall.
+The Sotheby’s video is a mutual admiration society with each person congratulating each other on their genius.
+They ignore the fact that his photographs look remarkably like what Jeffery Epstein had on his bedroom wall.

 Now, I am sure Roversi’s models, and his muse, were all of age.
 Or, they had their parent’s permission.
 Nice parents.

-All of this says that money determines what is acceptable.
-A photographer with rich clients is exalted and the photographer with poorer clients is a pornographer.
+Money determines acceptability.
+We exhalt the photographer with rich clients as an artist and slam the poorer photographer as a pornographer.
 One produces art and the other produces smut.